Fed Holds Key Interest Rate Steady, But Increase Expected In December

 But Fed officials also noted that inflation has remained soft, and below the 2 percent level they think is best for the economy.
 Some regional Fed bank presidents have suggested that because of that, the Fed should adopt a wait-and-see attitude on a December rate hike.

-This may have been one of the final meetings for the Fed Chair Janet Yellen.
+This may have been one of the final meetings for Fed Chair Janet Yellen.
 Her term expires early next year and it's expected Trump will replace her.
 At a Cabinet meeting Wednesday, Trump said he would announce a "new head" of the Fed Thursday afternoon.
-A current Fed governor, Jerome Powell appears to be the front-runner to be nominated.
-He's a former investment banker and was treasury undersecretary in the George H.W.
+A current Fed governor, Jerome Powell, appears to be the front-runner to be nominated.
+He is a former investment banker and was Treasury undersecretary in the George H.W.
 Bush administration.

 It's still possible, however, that Trump could reappoint Yellen to a second term.
 "I think Janet Yellen is excellent," Trump said at the Cabinet meeting.
 Asked if he was going to reappoint her, the president replied, "I didn't say that."